Tag Archives: infographic

 A dark matter: structure of the universe influenced by dark forces?

 The indispensable New Scientist reports that the distribution of dark matter has been mapped in 3D for the first time, revealing how the mysterious substance has evolved over the lifetime of the universe.
-The results confirm that dark matter provided … Continue reading
+The results confirm that dark matter provided the scaffolding that allowed ordinary matter to clump together to ...

 Visualization of social networks among "Web 2.0" startups

-The folks at Groupscope give us some fascinating looks into, among other things, the relationships behind some successful so-called “Web 2.0″ startup ventures: From the Linksviewer blog.
+The folks at Groupscope give us some fascinating looks into, among other things, the relationships behind some successful so-called "Web 2.0" startup ventures: From the Linksviewer blog.
 I wonder how severe the survivorship bias is.
-It would be more interesting … Continue reading
+It would be more interesting to see all ventures that these individuals were involved with (perhaps the ...

 Another cool visualization